fapapa/fapapa.github.io/resume.md

 - Design, architect and implement major features—start-to-finish—in internal products and client projects using various versions of Rails and front-end languages and frameworks
+- Proactively keep everyone informed with Agile, Scrum, Kanban, daily stand-ups
 - Develop features for Niiwin, an internal Rails product that aids in building admin interfaces and developing other Rails apps
 - Lead developer on project for Canadian Red Cross, using Rails and Niiwin
-- Primary point of contact for two developers in on-boarding process
 - Championed switching Git strategies company-wide to GitLab Flow to give the greatest flexibility with team size and CI/CD strategies
 - Championed instituting a _pull request template_ for all company repos to cheaply increase code quality and decrease _code-review ping-pong_
+- Spearhead a collaborative project with First Nations Technology Council, leading five other developers in mentoring Indigenous youth
 - Awarded ceremonial drum for being a team player, encouraging others, and exemplifying company values
-- Spearhead a collaborative project with First Nations Technology Council, leading five other developers in mentoring Indigenous youth

 ### Mentor, Lighthouse Labs; Vancouver, BC — 2020